Bayesian mitigation of measurement errors in multiqubit experiments: Bayesian mitigation with Analog data

 When dealing with readout analog data, the reconstruction of these histograms is analogous to the process of reconstructing the noise matrix for binary outcomes.
 Formally, the histogram shown in Fig. \ref{fig:clouds} can be described by a function such as

 where $\Lambda_j(Q)$ represents the probability of the state being $j$ when the detector measures the physical value $Q$, and $\mathbb{I}{[Q_i,Q_{i+1}]}(Q)$ is the indicator function defined as $\mathbb{I}{[Q_i,Q_{i+1}]}(Q) = 1$ if $Q \in [Q_i, Q_{i+1}]$ and $0$ otherwise. $\lambda_{ji}$ is then the probability of the state being $j$ when the measured $Q$ is in the i-th interval $\left [Q_i,Q_{i+1} \right]$.
-Here, $\mathrm{N_{\mathrm{bin}}}$ denotes the number of intervals used to discretize the Q-axis of the IQ-plane and serves as a parameter representing the discretization applied in modelling the detector response functions.
-While an analytical expression for these distributions would be ideal, and although a bimodal Gaussian can often adequately capture the behaviour of the readout functions, it is typically more straightforward and more efficient to use directly the histograms.
+Here, $\mathrm{N_{\mathrm{bin}}}$ denotes the number of intervals used to discretize the Q axis of the IQ plane and serves as a parameter representing the discretization applied in the modeling of the detector response functions.
+Although an analytical expression for these distributions would be ideal, and although a bimodal Gaussian can often adequately capture the behavior of the readout functions, it is typically simpler to use directly the histograms.
 This approach is somewhat similar to defining Q-dependent error rates along the Q-axis partition.

-Therefore, once we gather data from $\mathrm{N_{\mathrm{shots}}} = 10^5$ shots, we establish a number of partitions, denoted as ${\mathrm{N_{\mathrm{bin}}}}$, and reconstruct response functions for each individual qubit.
-These response functions are then utilized in the multiqubit conditional probability of Eq. \eqref{eq:analog-cond-prob} to be used in the the update cycle of the Bayesian measurement error mitigation algorithm.
+Therefore, once we collect data from the $\mathrm{N_{\mathrm{shots}}} = 10^5$ shots, we establish a number of partitions, denoted as ${\mathrm{N_{\mathrm{bin}}}}$, and reconstruct response functions for each individual qubit.
+These response functions are then used in the multiqubit conditional probability of Eq. \eqref{eq:analog-cond-prob} to be used in the the update cycle of the Bayesian measurement error mitigation algorithm.
 In this framework, when we consider ${\mathrm{N_{\mathrm{bin}}}} = 2$, this approach is equivalent to working with binary outcomes.